bashalex/datapot/README.md

  - Integers (Transform array of ints to their sum divided by average length of array in training set)
  - Timeseries (Calculate descriptive statistical properties of a given time series)
  - Timestamp  (Extract date, time, day of week, day of monat etc.)
- -  Text
+ -  Text (Tfidf, Word2Vec representation)
-     - Tfidf  (Returns NMF transformation of text's Tfidf representation)
-     - Word2Vec (Returns the average Word2Vec vectors for each text)
- - Categorial
-    - SVD One-Hot (One-hot encoding with dimension reduction (SVD) in case of too many features)
+ - Categorial (One-hot encoding with dimension reduction SVD)

 ## Authors